thinkshout/thinkshout/blog/_posts/2018-07-09-custom-entity-routes.md

 Next we need to account for the fact that the site uses URL aliases.
 A node called 'main office' will get a link such as `/locations/main-office` via the [Pathauto module](https://www.drupal.org/project/pathauto).
 We want our sub-pages to use that path.

-We do this by adding a URL Alias to the sub-page routes on creation (inset) or edit (update).
+We do this by adding a URL Alias to the sub-page routes on creation (insert) or edit (update).
 In our module, we add the following functions to the `ts_sub_pages.module`:

 ~~~php
 <?php